 - Convey meaning.
 Your translations reflect what you want to disseminate

 - I am a PhD student.
 I know how hard and expensive it is to have you published in a Specialised Review or journal.

 - It is essential to be understood correctly.
 A good translator must investigate the topic or theme she is translating, so why not rely on someone who is used to doing it daily for herself and who is passionate about learning!

 This is how I solved a recent terminology, style, or linguistic challenge

-For a new APP, I had to convey the meaning of “liveness” into Italian, when talking about compliance and anti-fraud teams to fight money laundering, terrorist financing, and online fraud.
+For a new APP, I had to convey the meaning of “liveness” in Italian when talking about compliance and anti-fraud teams to fight money laundering, terrorist financing, and online fraud.
 Well, the task was difficult, but I sorted it out lightly.
-But I still think of what to do with these new terms applied to technology that appear daily, and are extremely difficult to translate.
+But I still think of what to do with these new terms applied to technology that appear daily and are extremely difficult to translate.

 My professional methodology for a standard translation project is

 Read the original first!
 I eventually might decide to rely on MT (generally for a question of time/money).
 But I always, and I mean always, read the original first: how can you convey meanings into another language IF you do not know what you are reading?
 Also, when I translate, I always think to the writer (of course), but the reader too.
 If I do not understand it, possibly no one would….Arrogant?
 Maybe yes, but words are bridges to communicate with others, not barriers to make you smarter than the rest.

 This is how I continue my learning in my area of expertise